HarrisburgUniversityPhd/stormdown-old/README.md

 Store your figures and data here and reference them in your R Markdown files.
 See the [bookdown book](https://bookdown.org/yihui/bookdown/) for details on cross-referencing items using R Markdown.

+## (Re)build the package

+Instructions on how to rebuild the package for an updated distribution can be found [here](PackageTesting).
+This knoledge is not necessary of the avarage user.

 ## Related projects

 This project has drawn directly on code and ideas in the following: